Daydr3amer/learngit/readme.txt

-creat a readme.txt
-learn how to use git

-git is free software
-github
-git is a distributed version control system. gis is free  distributed under the GPL.
+Git is a version control system.
+Git is free software.